mebauer/PUI2018_mb6203/HW4_mb6203/README.md

 ## Assignment 3: Finish z-test lab and turn it in as a notebook.
 ### Team members: Yushi (Amber) Chan, Aalia M., and Mark Bauer.
+Assignment 3 included much assistance from Yushi (Amber) Chan and conceptual guidance from Aalia M.

 This assignment included:
 - Formulation of our Null and Alternative hypothesis.
 - Downloaded and read the data as a data frame.